khalid-hussain/shaheen/chap10.md

 coming.
 What will he say if he finds you here?"

-"He will say that I am in love with you and I will say who is it in Andalus, apart from Badr Bin Mughira, whose sword has been raised in face of the excesses committed against the helpless and oppressed girls of Hispania.
+"He will say that I am in love with you and I will say who is it in Andalus, apart from Badr bin Mughira, whose sword has been raised in face of the excesses committed against the helpless and oppressed girls of Hispania.
 Who is the one whose glances have the chastity of angels?"